avr2002/avr2002/README.md

 ## 🚀 About Me
-Currently in UG, learning Data Science and an aspiring Data Scientist.
+Currently in UG, pursuing BS in Data Science & Applications from IIT Madras Learning Data Science and an aspiring **Machine Learning Engineer**

 ## 🔗 Links